3Duke/Processing/seurat/README.txt

 To save the current frame, press the SHIFT key.

-Press the TAB key to enter text.
-  - press COMMAND to set the word displayed to the entered text.
-  - press CONTROL to set the filename to the entered text
+Press Box "f" to enter the file name under which Seurat will save files.
+Press the "f" key again to confirm your entry.
+Proceed in the same way with the "t" key: it is for etnering text to be displayed onte screen.

 Press the OPTION key to pause/run the program.